 First, let's address the beading wire.
 The wire you choose should accommodate the weight and the hole size of the beads.
 Choose the largest diameter wire possible, on both accounts.
-Accu-Flex® beading wire offers tensile strength, (meaning it has been stress tested to ensure its strength), a soft drape and a good variety of colors.
+Accu-Flex® beading wire offers tensile strength, (meaning it has been stress tested to ensure its strength), a soft drape and it comes in good variety of colors.

 For best results, work with a suitable size crimp bead (one that is large enough to accommodate the wire passing through it two times) and a crimping tool.
 Accu-Guard™ wire protectors or French wire protect the beading wire as it passes through the clasp.
 Crimp covers complete the professional design by disguising the crimp bead as a smooth round bead.